ttbs1/NLW/README.md

 #### WEB:

-❌ XX/XX | Navigate to ads screen when select a game <br>
+✔️ 09/23 | Navigate to ads screen when select a game <br>
-✔️ 09/22 | Render an activity indicator while fetching data <br>
+✔️ 09/22 | Render an activity indicator while fetching data (react-activity) <br>

 #### MOBILE: